PrefectHQ/legacy-ui/src/pages/Tutorials/Markdown/Universal-Deploy.md

 # Run Your Flow In Prefect Cloud

-To run your flow in Prefect Cloud, find your flow in the Flows tab of the dashboard and select your flow.
-You can click on "Quick Run" to run your flow with no additional settings.
+To run your flow in Prefect Cloud, navigate to it from the `Flows` tab of the Dashboard and use the `Quick Run` button at the top of the page.
+This will run your flow with no additional settings.

 You can use the `Run` tab on your flow page to pass parameters or context to your flow or to schedule a run for some point in the future.
 You can update default parameters and add or modify schedules by selecting the `Settings` tab on the flow page.